libra2org/libra2-core/testsuite/forge-cli/src/README.md

 cargo run -p libra2-faucet-cli -- --amount 10 --accounts <account_address> --key <private_key>
 ```

-:::tip Faucet and Aptos CLI
+:::tip Faucet and Libra2 CLI
 See more on how the faucet works in the [README](https://github.com/aptos-labs/aptos-core/tree/main/crates/libra2-faucet).

-Also see how to use the [Aptos CLI](../cli-tools/aptos-cli/use-cli/use-aptos-cli.md#account-examples) with an existing faucet.
+Also see how to use the [Libra2 CLI](../cli-tools/aptos-cli/use-cli/use-aptos-cli.md#account-examples) with an existing faucet.
 :::

 ## Validator fullnodes

 To also run validator fullnodes inside the network, use the `--num-validator-fullnodes` flag, e.g.,:
 ```
-cargo run -p aptos-forge-cli -- --suite "run_forever" --num-validators 3 --num-validator-fullnodes 1 test local-swarm
+cargo run -p libra2-forge-cli -- --suite "run_forever" --num-validators 3 --num-validator-fullnodes 1 test local-swarm
 ```

 ## Additional usage

 To see all tool usage options, run:
 ```
-cargo run -p aptos-forge-cli --help
+cargo run -p libra2-forge-cli --help
 ```